Social Justice Steering Committee Activities

 This subcommittee was organized in 2/2021 and held its first activity in January when 6 members joined volunteers from other organizations to help with a beach cleanup. – Coco (Sue) Burt

-This group provides books and helps maintain the LFL for those in need. -Nancy Stiefel initiated this project.
-Barbara Lipton maintains the library.
+This group provides books and helps maintain the LFL for those in need.
+Barbara Lipton maintains the libraries.